sarahmclo/print-statement/README.md

 - Ensure the application is fully customizable to adapt to the evolving needs of each business.

 ## User Stories
-- As a small business owner, I want to easily record and track daily print runs and sales, so I can maintain accurate business records.
+- As a small business owner, I want to easily record and track daily print runs and sales so that I can maintain accurate business records.
 - As an inventory manager, I want to monitor material usage and stock levels, so I can ensure we never run out of necessary supplies.
 - As a market seller, I want to predict what products will be needed for future markets based on past sales, so I can optimize my stock and increase sales.
 - As a new user, I want clear instructions and prompts, so I can quickly learn how to use the application without extensive training.
-- As a frequent user, I want customizable options, so I can update my print designs and inventory items as my business changes.
+- As a frequent user, I want customizable options, so I can update my print stock and inventory items as my business changes.

 ## Target Audience Goals
 - Efficiently manage daily operations and inventory for their screen printing business.